-The state will make payments based on a negotiated payment schedule.
+The state will make payments based on a negotiated payment schedule (quarterly invoicing suggested).
 Each billing must consist of an invoice and progress report.
 No payment will be made until the progress report and invoice has been approved by the project director.